PASSIONLab/BELLA/README.md

 # BELLA - Berkeley Efficient Long-Read to Long-Read Aligner and Overlapper

 BELLA is a computationally efficient and highly accurate long-read to long-read aligner and overlapper.
 BELLA uses a k-mer seed-based approach to detect overlaps between noisy, long-read data.
 BELLA provides a novel algorithm for pruning k-mers that are unlikely to be useful in overlap detection and whose presence would only incur unnecessary computational costs.
 This reliable k-mers detection algorithm explicitly maximizes the probability of retaining k-mers that belong to unique regions of the genome.
 To achieve fast overlapping without sketching, BELLA uses sparse matrix-matrix multiplication and utilizes high-performance software and libraries developed for this sparse matrix subroutine.
 BELLA’s overlap detection has been coupled with a state-of-the-art [seed-and-extend banded-alignment](https://github.com/seqan/seqan) method.
-BELLA’s alignment step comprises two alternatives: the sensitive mode and the precise mode.
-In the precise mode, we implemented a new method to separate true alignments from false positives depending on the alignment score.
+BELLA’s alignment step implements a new method to separate true alignments from false positives depending on the alignment score.

 ## Getting Started